cseelhoff/coreos/README.md

 acme.json should be in the ~/coreos/backup.
 Start.sh will create it there is if does not exist. #We need to add a check to see if it is in the /coreos and move it if it is

+.env key:

+export TIMEZONE=America/Chicago
+export ORGANIZATION_NAME='177th Cyber Protection Team' export DOMAIN_NAME='177cpt.com' export CLOUDFLARE_EMAIL=cseelhoff@gmail.com
+export GOVC_URL="vsphere2.us.177cpt.com" #this is the URL for the image address export GOVC_USERNAME="Administrator@VSPHERE.LOCAL" #login for the vsphere export GOVC_HOST="10.0.1.31" #this is the IP address of the ESXI host that the infraVM is on export GOVC_DATASTORE="esxi4_datastore" #datastore that VM is stored on export GOVC_VM="infravm" #infravm's name export GOVC_NETWORK="Internal Management" #network that VM put on GOVC_IP="10.0.1.41" # this is the vcenter ip address

 #extra Seelhoff notes:
 butane --pretty --strict coreos.bu --output coreos.ign